 Medical specialists may prescribe medication for saliva control.
-This is not usually considered a long term treatment option, but can be useful to dry up saliva temporarily.
 Botulinum Toxin Type A, injected into the salivary glands has also shown to reduce the secretion of saliva.
 In severe cases of drooling, surgery may be suggested to permanently manage saliva.

 Interventions for hearing and vision impairment